julianfigueroaGL/gorilla-cast-docs/docs/communication/event-emitter/event-emitter.md

 ### Event-emitter pattern

 So far we've just seen how to communicate components passing down data from parent to children.
-And how about the other way around?
+And how about the other way around?.

 Vue's children to parent communication is provided by [`$emit`](https://vuejs.org/v2/api/#vm-emit) API using the event emitter pattern.